Far Headingley, Weetwood and West Park Neighbourhood Design Statement – Public Consultation 8th November to 22nd December 2013

 • Becoming adopted and used by the Council as a material consideration in planning matters

 A range of skills are needed in their preparation, including leadership, public consultation, report writing, visual analysis, photography, plan drawing / sketching, editing and desk top publishing.
-Detailed advice can be downloaded from this page, as well as existing Village and Neighbourhood Design Statements adopted in Leeds, together with supporting documents.
+Detailed advice and existing Village and Neighbourhood Design Statements adopted in Leeds, together with supporting documents are available on the Design Neighbourhood Design Statements docs page on the Related Pages.